SlvCtrlPlus/slvctrlplus-doc/protocol-1.0.md

 ## General
 ### Command separation
-The commands and their responses always need to be separated by a new line (`\n`).
+The commands and their responses always MUST be separated by a new line (`\n`).

 ### Parameter separation
-A command's parameters are separated by a space:
+A command's parameters MUST be separated by a space:
 ```
 set-flow 50 100
 ```